ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:**

-\# - Can not perform the DDL synchronization when the value of the REPLICATION_DDL_SYNC property is 0.
+\# - Cannot perform the DDL synchronization when the value of the REPLICATION_DDL_SYNC property is 0.

 **Action:**